 Reports to: Executive Vice President & Chief Development Officer

 For 30 years, the Victory Fund and Institute have helped to train, place, and elect thousands of openly LGBTQ public officials at every level of government.
 Our leaders have been catalysts for expanding legal rights for LGBTQ people across the country, and they have transformed our nation’s policies and shifted our political landscape towards equality, one election at a time.
-Today, some 950 LGBTQ Americans are serving in elected office due to the work of Victory, including seven members of Congress, two U.S. senators, and two governors.
+Today, some 950 LGBTQ Americans are serving in elected office due to the work of Victory, including seven Members of Congress, two U.S. Senator, and two Governors.

-Victory is seeking a Senior Director of Major Gifts.
-Reporting to the Executive Vice President & Chief Development Officer, the Senior Director of Major Gifts is responsible for supporting all aspects of the major gifts program for Victory, which includes organizational support for a 527 Political Action Committee, a 501(c)(3) non-profit and special fundraising initiatives.
-They will also foster the development and implementation for our mid-level giving program, the Victory Cabinet, as well as supervising the Victory Cabinet Manager.
-Responsibilities include donor research and vetting, robust pipeline development, case and collateral development, data tracking and reporting, and communications.
+Victory is seeking a Director of Major Gifts.
+Reporting to the Executive Vice President & Chief Development Officer, the Director of Major Gifts is responsible for supporting all aspects of the major gifts program for Victory, which includes organizational support for a 527 Political Action Committee, a 501c3 non-profit and special fundraising initiatives.
+They will also oversee the mid-level giving program and team members.
+Responsibilities include donor research and vetting, solicitations, robust pipeline development, case and collateral development, data tracking and reporting, and communications.